 Locations of interest

-- Wastewater detections: No unexpected detections in ESR’s latest testing
+- Wastewater detections: There are no new unexpected detections

 |Arrival date||From||Via||Positive test day/reason||Managed isolation/quarantine location|

 Today, we are reporting new community cases in Northland, Auckland, Waikato, Bay of Plenty and the Nelson/Marlborough regions.